 Preheat oven to 325° and grease 9″ x 5″ loaf pan (I line mine with parchment paper to ensure banana bread comes out easily).
 If making muffins, grease or line muffin tin.

-In mixing bowl, combine bananas, eggs, oil, and applesauce.
-Add milk and honey/maple syrup and mix until well-combined.
-Add baking soda, salt, vanilla, cinnamon and mix until combined.
+In mixing bowl, combine bananas, eggs, oil, and applesauce. and mix until combined but still lumpy.
+Add milk and honey/maple syrup and mix again until combined.
+Add baking soda, salt, vanilla, cinnamon and stir again.

 Add flour and mix until incorporated but do not over mix!
 If you get too mix-happy, you’ll end up with large air tunnels in your bread.
 Restrain yourself; I believe in you.
 If you’re including mix-ins such as chocolate chips or nuts, throw these in now.

 Bake at 325° for 50-60 minutes or until toothpick comes out relatively clean.
 Loosen edges with a butter knife, then let cool at room temp before removing from pan.

 **Note: the more bananas you add, the longer it will take to bake.
 I included 4 bananas in this last loaf, and it took a solid hour before it was fully set.